About the study

 - Recent loss of sense of smell or taste

-If you have had a swab taken to confirm COVID-19 and it was positive you can also take part as long as your symptoms started within the last 48 hours and you have not been advised to go to hospital.
+If you have had a swab taken to confirm COVID-19 and it was positive you can still take part as long as your symptoms started within the last 48 hours and you have not been advised to go to hospital.

 We can only allow one person per household to take part in the study at any one time.

-You cannot take part if you fulfil any of the below:
+You cannot take part if you:

-- You are 17 or younger
+- Are 17 or younger

-- Unable to consent online
+- Are unable to consent online

 Please read the Participant Information Sheet for more information on the study.

 If you are unsure that you meet the study conditions and would like to speak to someone please contact the team